<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 Practical Steps to Amplify Employer Branding

-The recent Edelman Trust Barometer has unveiled some eye-opening statistics, especially concerning the younger audience.
+The recent Edelman Trust Barometer has unveiled some eye-opening statistics.

 These insights are particularly relevant for professionals in employer branding, talent retention, engagement, employee experience, and those focused on enhancing the Employee Value Proposition (EVP).

-The current landscape shows that many organisations have formal programs to promote their EVP.
-These programs often focus on a select group of employees in the form of a pilot, leaving a significant portion of the workforce untapped.
+The current landscape shows that many organisations have formal programs to promote their EVP, as emphasised by Vicki Saunders using the analogy of a Mars bar!

 There is a growing realisation of the need to broaden the scope, reaching out to those already active on platforms like LinkedIn but yet to be engaged in official employer branding efforts.